EU election result increases pressure on Angela Merkel's coalition | DW | 26.05.2019

 Should the SPD's left wing win the internal power struggle, there is a chance that the venerable party will walk out of the coalition with Merkel, triggering new elections.

-With the chancellor having already announced that she would not run again, and her successor as CDU leader Annegret Kramp-Karrenbauer waiting in the wings, there has already been speculation the new result could accelerate Merkel's departure.
+With the chancellor having already announced that she would not run again, and her successor as CDU leader Annegret Kramp-Karrenbauer waiting in the wings, there has already been speculation that Sunday's results could accelerate Merkel's departure.

 But when asked directly after the prognoses were announced, leading figures in the CDU played down the notion that the government would crumble.

 CDU General Secretary Paul Ziemiak told broadcaster ZDF that the coalition "had to keep going" to "ensure stability" in the country.
 Ziemiak also admitted that the results for the CDU "did not meet our expectations," though he claimed his party had "done its part" in helping Manfred Weber to his hoped-for post as president of the European Commission.
-Weber was the leading candidate for the center-right European People's Party (EPP), the bloc that the CDU belongs to.
+Weber was the leading candidate for the center-right European People's Party (EPP), the bloc that the CDU belongs to, putting him in pole position to take over from Jean-Claude Juncker when the new Commission is chosen in the fall.

 Read more: German YouTubers: Don't vote CDU or SPD or AfD